-Art and science are synthesized in Tumult, which features the premiere of a new technological system that Chavez invented in collaboration with the creative technology company, rehabstudio.
+The piece features the premiere of a new technological system that she invented in collaboration with rehabstudio.
 Hailed by Fast Company as “finally giving artists the ‘palette’ to externalize the inner workings of the mind,” this new technology translates Chavez's brain oscillations into stroboscopic pulsations. rehabstudio developed custom code that reads her brainwaves and, via bluetooth, transmits its signal to a strobe light.
 The technology controls the signal’s frequency and strength, so that when she is in a deep state of meditation, the strobe flashes brightly and intensively, and less so when she is in intermediate states.

-Chavez uses her strobe light not only as a mode for communicating her inner state, but as a physical gesture of caressing (and even beautifying) the mind of the viewer by way of intense flickering visual stimulation which results in greater synchronization between the creative and analytical parts of the brain — a process which references the work of neuroscientist W. Gray Walter in the 1940s who discovered that such flickering light effectively alters the brain wave pattern in the whole cortex of the spectator.
+Chavez uses her strobe light not only as a mode for communicating her inner state, but as a physical gesture of touching (and even beautifying) the mind of the viewer by way of intense flickering visual stimulation which results in greater synchronization between the creative and analytical parts of the brain — a process which references the work of neuroscientist W. Gray Walter in the 1940s who discovered that such flickering light effectively alters the brain wave pattern in the whole cortex of the spectator.
 This dynamic performance contributes an exciting new way to work with human consciousness as a plastic art material.

 In collaboration with a group of renowned cognitive neuroscientists at Goldsmiths College and Queen Mary at the University of London, Chavez investigates the neuroscience of creativity and the neurobiological correlates of her durational meditation performance process.
 This body of research explores the unfolding possibilities of utilizing consciousness as an art material, and is the subject of several forthcoming articles, performances, and presentations—the first of which she delivered at the Tate in late 2014.